Conformal symmetry: Commutation relations

 In two-dimensional spacetime, the transformations of the conformal group are the conformal transformations.
 There are infinitely many of them.

 In more than two dimensions, Euclidean conformal transformations map circles to circles, and hyperspheres to hyperspheres with a straight line considered a degenerate circle and a hyperplane a degenerate hypercircle.

 In more than two Lorentzian dimensions, conformal transformations map null rays to null rays and light cones to light cones, with a null hyperplane being a degenerate light cone.

 Applications

 Conformal field theory

 In relativistic quantum field theories, the possibility of symmetries is strictly restricted by Coleman–Mandula theorem under physically reasonable assumptions.
 The largest possible global symmetry group of a non-supersymmetric interacting field theory is a direct product of the conformal group with an internal group.
 Such theories are known as conformal field theories.

 Second-order phase transitions

-One particular application is to critical phenomena in systems with local interactions.
-Fluctuations in such systems are conformally invariant at the critical point.
+One particular application involves critical phenomena in systems with local interactions.
+At the critical point, the fluctuations become conformally invariant, meaning they look the same regardless of scale or local stretching.
 That allows for classification of universality classes of phase transitions in terms of conformal field theories.

 Conformal invariance is also present in two-dimensional turbulence at high Reynolds number.